 Over the years I have learned to shop cautiously at Costco, steering clear of the bakery, and focusing on buying products that are mostly healthy and beneficial to my family.
 For a family of 4, I have also learned not to buy too much fresh produce or large quantities of perishable food that could go bad before we have a chance to eat it.
 Costco is perfect for businesses, big family gatherings, or other events where you need a lot of food.
 For a smaller family, on a regular basis, I find it’s important to be more selective.

-I’ve created a list of over 50 products that I purchase again and again, for one reason or another (price, selection, quality, convenience).
-I shop at Costco about once a month and focus on the items from this list that I’m getting low on, while also keeping an eye out for healthy new products.
+I’ve created a list of over 50 products that I purchase again and again, for one reason or another (price, quality, convenience).
+I shop at Costco about once a month and focus on the

-Bring this FREE list with you on your next trip to Costco Wholesale:
+Bring this FREE list with you on your next trip to Costco Wholesale and have fun shopping:

 *This list is subject to change, so check in for occasional updates.
 This is a personal list of favorites and is not sponsored or endorsed by Costco Wholesale.
 Availability of products may vary from store to store.